pcingola/SnpEff/src/docs/se_faq.md

 ...
 ```

+!!! info
 	You can see the chromosome names in your input VCF file using a command like this one

 ```
 cat input.vcf | grep -v "^#" | cut -f 1 | uniq